HL7/US-Core/input/pagecontent/basic-provenance.md

-​This section provides implementers with important definitions to create and share the Provenance Resource[^1].
+​This section provides implementers with important definitions to create and share the Provenance Resource.

 ### Basic Provenance